Physical and Cognitive Development in Early Adulthood

 Practical intelligence: learned by observing others and modeling their behavior

-Emotional intelligence: the set of skills that underlie the accurate assessment, evaluation, expression, and regulation of emotions
+Emotional intelligence: the set of skills that underlie the accurate assessment,

 Creativity: Novel Thought in Early Adulthood